GitTools/GitTools.Testing/README.md

 `VirtualTime` - When testing git you can do lots of operations during the same second, this messes git up.
 VirtualTime increments the time by a minute each time you access `.Now`

 And a number of other libgit2sharp extension methods which make the api simpler for your tests.

+## Icon
+[Network](https://thenounproject.com/term/network/60865/) by Lorena Salagre from the Noun Project